- Apathy has been associated with problematic lifestyles as well psychiatric diagnoses.

 What, exactly, is apathy?
 In a sense, it’s something like falling in love.
-You can describe it all you want, but until you’ve experienced it, you can only guess at what it feels like.
+You can describe it all you want, but until you’ve experienced it, you can only guess what it feels like.
 Paradoxically, what makes the feeling of apathy unique is that it’s essentially the feeling of not feeling.
 It’s something that at some point in your existence you’ve encountered.
 Whenever you feel that something vital is missing from your life, yet lack the drive to pursue it, you’re afflicted with this curiously “emotionless” emotion.

 Through much psychological research, it’s now accepted science that you must experience feelings about something if you’re to take personally meaningful action on it.
 And without any compelling emotion to direct your behavior—and apathy literally means “without feeling”—you just aren’t sufficiently stimulated to do much of anything.

-Where Apathy Comes From—and What It Looks Like in (In)action
+Where Apathy Comes From—and What It Looks Like

 It’s been noted (J. Ishizaki & M. Mimura, 2011) that apathy can occur in such disorders as “schizophrenia, stroke, Parkinson’s disease, progressive supranuclear palsy, Huntington’s disease, and dementias such as Alzheimer’s disease, vascular dementia, and frontotemporal dementia.”
-In less scholarly fashion, many other writers have linked its onset, and duration, to problematic lifestyles characterized by sleep deprivation (and general fatigue), poor diet, and lack of exercise; or to organic defects, such as a malfunctioning thyroid gland or limbic system, As regards more psychiatric diagnoses, it’s also been associated with dysthymia, major depression, and bipolar disorder—as well as with the heavy use of certain drugs (from pain medications, to marijuana, to heroin).
+In a less scholarly fashion, many other writers have linked its onset, and duration, to problematic lifestyles characterized by sleep deprivation (and general fatigue), poor diet, and lack of exercise; or to organic defects, such as a malfunctioning thyroid gland or limbic system, As regards more psychiatric diagnoses, it’s also been associated with dysthymia, major depression, and bipolar disorder—as well as with the heavy use of certain drugs (from pain medications, to marijuana, to heroin).

 But independent of etiology, the ultimate consequence of all these conditions—and others, too—are pretty much the same.
 That is, for all who suffer from apathy, what’s lost is the fundamental hope that personal happiness or fulfillment is possible.
 Either they’ve ceased to believe in the intrinsic value of the goals they’d earlier set for themselves, or they’ve lost faith in their ability to achieve these goals.
 So they can’t think of anything worth striving for.
-As a result the raw mental, physical, or emotional energy for accomplishing what in the past may have been valued disappears.
+As a result, the raw mental, physical, or emotional energy for accomplishing what in the past may have been valued disappears.
 Although feelings of depression frequently go hand-in-hand with apathy (and at times are almost indistinguishable from it), it should be noted that apathy can sometimes occur by itself.

 Here are a few things that might lead to apathy: